tuobaar/spiegel_crawler/README.md

 - bs4 (beautifulsoup4)
 - pandas

-Some modules are already part of the python install package.
+Some modules are already part of the python3 install package.
 Other modules/packages can be installed through `pip install package_name` or `pip3 install package_name` .

 ### Database
 The sqlite database is created the first time the program is executed and skipped on subsequent program executions.